InternetOfUs/interaction-protocol-engine/Norms.md

 ## Actions

 The norms to do when the conditions of a norm are predicates separated by the conjunction ``and``.
 You can use any predicate defined by the [SWI Prolog](https://www.swi-prolog.org/), but before you have to mark it as ``dynamic`` on the ontology of the norm.
-The next sections shows the most common actions that has been provided to help to the norm definition.
+The next sections show the most common actions that have been provided to help to the norm definition.

 ### User actions

-This action are done over the user that is associated to the norm engine, thus the receiver user of the message.
+These actions are done over the user that is associated with the norm engine, thus the receiver user of the message.

 - ``send_user_message(Label,Content)``
-  This action post a callback message to the user.
+  This action posts a callback message to the user.
     * ``Label`` _Input_  string with the message label.
     * ``Content`` _Input_  JSON model with the message content.
 - ``merge_user_state(State)``
-  This action merge the current state of the user.
+  This action merges the current state of the user.
     * ``State``  _Input_  JSON model with the new state of the user.
 - ``put_user_state_attribute(Key,Value)``
-  This action change an attribute of the state of the user.
+  This action changes an attribute of the state of the user.
     * ``Key``  _Input_  string with the name of the state attribute.
-    * ``Value``  _Input_  value to put to attribute of the state.
+    * ``Value``  _Input_  value to put to the attribute of the state.

 ### Community actions

-This action are done over the community that is associated to the received message.
+These actions are done over the community that is associated with the received message.

 - ``merge_community_state(State)``
-  This action merge the current state of the user for the community.
+  This action merges the current state of the user for the community.
     * ``State``  _Input_  JSON model with the new state of the user on the community.
 - ``put_community_state_attribute(Key,Value)``
-  This action change an attribute of the state of the user for the community.
+  This action changes an attribute of the state of the user for the community.
     * ``Key``  _Input_  string with the name of the state attribute.
-    * ``Value``  _Input_  value to put to attribute of the state.
+    * ``Value``  _Input_  value to put to the attribute of the state.

 ### Task actions

-This actions are done in the task that is associated to the received message.
+These actions are done in the task that is associated with the received message.

 - ``add_created_transaction()``
- This action add a new transaction to the task that represents that the creation of the task.
+ This action adds a new transaction to the task that represents that the creation of the task.
 - ``add_message_transaction()``
-  This action add the transaction defined on the received message into the task.
+  This action adds the transaction defined on the received message into the task.
 - ``put_task_attribute(Key,Value)``
-  This action change an attribute of the current task model.
+  This action changes an attribute of the current task model.
     * ``Key``  _Input_  string with the name of the task attribute.
     * ``Value``  _Input_  value to put to the task attribute.
 - ``merge_task(Task)``
-  This action modify the current task model.
+  This action modifies the current task model.
     * ``Task``  _Input_  JSON model with the new values for the task.
 - ``close_task()``
-  This action mark the task associated to the norm engine as closed.
+  This action marks the task associated with the norm engine as closed.
 - ``merge_task_state(State)``
-  This action merge the current state of the user for the task.
+  This action merges the current state of the user for the task.
     * ``State``  _Input_  JSON model with the new state of the user on the task.
 - ``put_task_state_attribute(Key,Value)``
-  This action change an attribute of the state of the user for the task.
+  This action changes an attribute of the state of the user for the task.
     * ``Key``  _Input_  string with the name of the state attribute.
-    * ``Value``  _Input_  value to put to attribute of the state.
+    * ``Value``  _Input_  value to put to the attribute of the state.

 ### Interact with WeNet components

-This actions are used to do an action that interact with the other components of the WeNet platform.
+These actions interact with the other components of the WeNet platform.

 - ``send_messages(Users,Particle,Content)``
-  This action send messages to the norm engines of some users.
+  This action sends messages to the norm engines of some users.
     * ``Users``  _Input_  array of strings of the users to receive a message.
     * ``Particle``  _Input_  string with the message particle.
     * ``Content``  _Input_  JSON model with the message content.
 - ``send_message(UserId,Particle,Content)``
-  This action send a message to the norm engines of an users.
+  This action sends a message to the norm engines of a user.
     * ``UserId``  _Input_  strings identifier of the user to receive the message.
     * ``Particle``  _Input_  string with the message particle.
     * ``Content``  _Input_  JSON model with the message content.
 - ``notify_incentive_server(Action,Message)``
-  This action notify the incentive server about a change of the task.
+  This action notifies the incentive server about a change of the task.
     * ``Action``  _Input_  string with the action that has changed the task.
     * ``Message``  _Input_  string that explains the change.
 - ``notify_volunteers_to_social_context_builder(Volunteers,UserId)``
-  This action notify the social context builder about the volunteers to do a task.
+  This action notifies the social context builder about the volunteers to do a task.
     * ``Volunteers``  _Input_  array of strings with the user identifiers that has volunteer to do a task.
-    * ``UserId``  _Input_  string user identifier to be volunteer.
+    * ``UserId``  _Input_  string user identifier to be a volunteer.

 ## Other Useful Norms predicates